 If you or your loved one face a domestic assault charge and both parties want the domestic assault charge dropped, notify an experienced criminal defense lawyer for Houston, Harris County, Fort Bend County or Montgomery County.

-We understand such situations, and we will quickly provide you with a free legal review of your case.
+We understand such situations, and we will quickly provide you with a legal review of your case.